po1sigala/live/01-Class-Content/13-ORM-dev/README.md

 There are many different ORM tools at our disposal but for this unit we will be using Sequelize.
 Sequelize is a popular JavaScript ORM that utilizes Object oriented programming.
 With Sequelize we can now communicate with our Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server using Node.js.

-Not only can we now use JavaScript to communicate with our database but we can also make relationships between our data easier to recognize and leverage.
-This allows us to connect our data and see how it interacts with each other much better than we could with plain SQL
+Not only can we now use JavaScript to communicate with our database, but we can also make relationships between our data easier to recognize and leverage.
+This allows us to connect our data and see how it interacts with each other much better than we could with plain SQL.

 ## Key Topics